 Implement Continuous Tracking of Progress: One of the key parts of upskilling the team is tracking the process through measurable outcomes.
 Team leads can set up skill matrices, performance dashboards, goals, and quarterly reviews to monitor growth, ensuring accountability and highlighting effective learning efforts.

-Build VS Buy VS Partner Enterprise QA Team
+Build vs Buy vs Partner - Enterprise QA Team Strategy

-For enterprises, the final and most critical decision is how to acquire the necessary talent and expertise.
-The final choice directly impacts the speed and success of the transformation.
-You have three different approaches for the same: Build an in-house team, outsource the entire team, or use a hybrid approach with a mix of both.
+For enterprises, the final and most critical decision is how to acquire the necessary QA talent and expertise.
+The choice directly impacts speed, cost, and quality of transformation.
+You have three approaches: build in-house, fully outsource, or use a hybrid partnership.

 Factor